Oct 4, 2025 | Archives, Country Home

 1. Caledon – Old School Rd & Chinguacousy Rd (Brookvalley Phase 3)

+4,550 dwellings.
 Granted MZO over the express opposition of Peel Region.
 If constructed as approved, this would enrich landowners connected to political donors with very strong ties to the government (Project Management Inc, Conservatory Group, Fieldgate Developments, Laurier Homes, Mattamy Homes, and Paradise). – Source

-2. Niagara Falls8656 Mountain Road
+2. Niagara Falls – 8656 Mountain Road

+Farmland to Golf Course.
 Some reports say this golf course will be built on good farmland, others say the farmland is not good but the proposal does require significant woodlands and watercourses to be protected and at least it will look like Greenspace???

 3. New Tecumseth – Beeton – MZO approved to Flato Inc.

+995 housing units & neighbourhood commercial space.
 This is just a few examples – you can visit the map show below by clicking here to view information an locations of these MZO’s.

 Urban sprawl doesn’t just include the building of residential neighbourhoods.
 With this sprawl comes other infrastructure projects such as commercial spaces, supporting facilities, industrial areas and more roads – all requiring a large amount of space.

-2. Investment & Consolidation
+Investment & Consolidation

 The price of farmland is on the rise and has been for some time.